mrc-ide/leapfrog/tests/testdata/spectrum/README.md

 The same files were resaved in Spectrum v6.18 (AIM 2022 final version) on 8 July 2023.

-Files were constructed using default data for Botswana in Spectrum v5.13 on 12 February 2022.
+And the same files resaved in Spectrum v6.29 (AIM 2023 final version) on 8 July 2023.
+This version reflects demographic projection updates for WPP 2023.

 ## `bwa_aim-adult-no